 A few notes on what to do if you do decided to switch email providers.

 - Make sure to export (and save) your current lists.

 - Make a note of ALL the places you have linked to your newsletter signup forms and update your links.
-(Don’t forget your social media accounts and profile bios!)
+Places like landing pages, blog posts, sidebars, contact forms – and don’t forget your social media accounts and profile bios!

-*Please note: I’m a proud affiliate for ConvertKit and may receive compensation if you sign-up using my link.
+*Please note: I’m a user and affiliate for ConvertKit and may receive compensation if you sign-up using my link.
 I only recommend products I use for myself and my clients.

 Get on the list